Top Questions Answered

 Why would I join this group over the many more established ones that are successful in turning out faithful and well educated students, ready to advance into higher education?

-God has asked us to raise the future Shadrachs, Meshachs and Abednego’s of this generation.
+God has asked us to raise the future Daniels of this generation.
 They need the Holy Spirit to be able to stand in the fiery culture of today with no compromise.
 Because of this mandate, we make sure to put Him first in the education of our children.
 He is also the center of all other subjects we teach.
 He is our priority.
 Thankfully prioritizing God does not have to come with sacrificing education, we believe solid education also gives glory to God, strengthens His kingdom, and develops the whole individual and family unit simultaneously.

 How does this Homeschool Hive develop the heart of Jesus in considering others needs before our own and serving with joy and grace as a part of the core of Christian living?